anydotcrypto/docs.any.sender/docs/client/README.md

 ### any.sender(signer: Signer, settings?: {} )

 Adds any.sender functionality to a signer on an `any` property.
 This will not replace or effect any of the existing functions on the Signer.
-For example `any.sender(signer).sendTransaction(tx)` will not got via any.sender but will send a normal transaction from the signer.
+For example `any.sender(signer).sendTransaction(tx)` will not go via any.sender but will send a normal transaction from the signer.

-Optional setting can also be provided:
+Optionals setting can also be provided:

 - apiUrl: the url of the any.sender API defaults to the known instance for the provider network
 - receiptSigner: the url of the any.sender API defaults to known address for the provider network